-No film, narrative or documentary, goes so deep inside the world of heroin addiction.
-BLACK TAR HEROIN: THE DARK END OF THE STREET, an extraordinary look at two years in the lives of five heroin addicts, offers a rare and intimate portrait of how heroin devastates young lives.
-The film chronicles the daily lives of Jake, Jessica, Tracey, Oreo and Alice, three young women and two young men, ages 18 to 25, as they face the ever-present perils of hard core drug addiction — crime, prostitution, rape, incarceration, AIDS, overdoses and death.
+No film, narrative or documentary, goes as deeply inside the world of heroin addiction as BLACK TAR HEROIN: THE DARK END OF THE STREET.
+An extraordinary look at two years in the lives of five heroin addicts, it offers a raw and intimate portrait of how heroin devastates young lives.
+The film chronicles the daily lives of Jake, Jessica, Tracey, Oreo and Alice, three women and two men, ages 18 to 25, as they face the ever-present perils of hard core drug addiction — crime, prostitution, rape, incarceration, AIDS, overdoses and death.

-The film shows the brutality and degradation of the drug life, but also depicts the addicts' pain and raw yearning — to get clean, to hold relationships together, to re-connect with their families, to get their lives back.
+The film, which Documentary Vine calls "probably the best made heroin documentary in history," shows the brutality and degradation of the drug life, but also depicts the addicts' pain and raw yearning — to get clean, to hold relationships together, to re-connect with their families, to get their lives back.

 Features original music by Will Bernard and songs by Cat Power, Ovarian Trolley, Tanya Donelly, Mr. T Experience, Team Dresch, Varnaline, Space Needle and Eve Bekker.

 A HOME BOX OFFICE ORIGINAL PRESENTATION

 Additional funding provided by